 Who are the best Star Wars characters?
 A long, long time ago, in a galaxy far, far away – well, a Tunisian desert in 1976 – George Lucas started work on a science fiction movie that would change pop culture forever.
 Since then, we’ve had 11 Star Wars movies, a growing number of Star Wars series, and umpteen characters to fascinate ourselves with.

-Befitting any epic saga, the heroes and villains of Star Wars vary wildly in motivation and origin.
+Befitting any epic saga, the Star Wars villains and heroes vary wildly in motivation and origin.
 Some are driven by a higher purpose; some are just looking for their next payment.
 Some want to burn everything to the ground, and some are dedicated to upholding rigid, outdated systems.

 We’ve been through them all to list the best Star Wars characters from across films and television.
 Yes, that means that the expanded canon of books and videogames has been left out, but there’s already so much to consider as is.
-You’ll no doubt find that we’ve glossed over some obvious picks, but not every good reputation is deserved, and only the cream of the Bantha Milk can find a spot.
+You’ll no doubt find that we’ve glossed over some obvious picks and there’ll be a few notable Glup Shitto absentees, but not every good reputation is deserved, and only the cream of the Bantha Milk can find a spot.

 - General Grievous